Stylish Crochet Waves Blankets

 4. Random Waves Crochet Blanket

 What a great pattern – just take a look at the photo.
-It was evidently inspired by oceans, seas, and rivers, and their incredible beauty.
+Inspired by oceans, seas, rivers, and their incredible beauty, this project is one of a kind.

 Level: intermediate Author: Yarnspirations Design Studio